Control structures

 Comparison chaining

-You can chain comparison operators, which is similar to mathematical notations.
-Apart from terser conditional expression, this also has the advantage of having to evaluate the middle expression only once.
+Similar to mathematical notations, you can chain comparison operators.
+Apart from resulting in a terser conditional expression, this also has the advantage of having to evaluate the middle expression only once.

 >>> num = 5